-Modern day Gai Jatra added various flavors to the festival in consistence with the traditional values, Pratap Malla had established.
-In the past, when there was Shah’s regime, people were not allowed to speak openly about the political system and the leaders.
-Gai Jatra was regarded as the day, when people are given such liberty to talk, point and satire the system, government and the leaders.
-Still various comedy shows, acts and dramas are organized in different places including television and radios.
-Special edition of newspapers are also published on this day with different cartoons and comedy articles.
+Today’s Gai Jatra added various things to the festival, in consistence with the traditional values Pratap Malla had established.
+In the past, during the Shah’s regime, people were not allowed to speak openly about the political system and its leaders.
+Gai Jatra was regarded as the day, when people were given liberty to talk skeptically and satirically about the system, government and the leaders.
+Nowadays, there are still various comedy shows, acts and dramas organized in different places on this day.
+Even Newspapers publish special editions on this day with different cartoons and comedy articles.

 The eve (first day of Teej):

 This day is called “Dar Khane Din”.
 On this day, all the family members, especially the married and unmarried women, gather in one place in their red dresses (Saubhagya) and begin to dance and sing devotional songs mixed with Nepali folk and Dohori songs.
 The grand feast takes place on this day.
 It is called “Dar”.
 The celebration often goes on until midnight.
 After midnight, the 24-hour fasting starts.